 7. . . . have a depth of Media Planning & Media Buying Experience

-Extensive experience with traditional (TV, Radio, Out-of-Home, Print, Direct Mail) and digital media (online video, streaming/satellite radio, publisher sites, ad networks, use of targeting filters such as geo, demo, contextual or keywords) will deliver a much more balanced and integrated media program than those firms who have experience in just a few media.
+Extensive experience with traditional (TV, Radio, Out-of-Home, Print, Direct Mail) and digital media (online video, streaming/satellite radio, publisher sites, ad networks, use of targeting filters such as geo, demo, contextual or keywords, mobile and social) will deliver a much more balanced and integrated media program than those firms who have experience in just a few media.

 8. . . . offer experienced Creative Input